 GRE 2018 - The GRE® General Test is a standardised test that is accepted for admission to various disciplines at many graduate and business schools across the globe.
 GRE 2018 is conducted in two modes; computer-based and paper-based formats.
-In addition to the GRE 2018 general test, there are seven GRE subject tests that evaluate candidates’ knowledge in their respective fields.
+In addition to the GRE 2018 general test, there are six GRE subject tests that evaluate candidates’ knowledge in their respective fields.
 Aspirants interested in pursuing a higher education, especially Master's degree, specialised Master's course, MBA or a PhD degree can appear for the GRE.
 It is conducted by the Educational Testing Service (ETS), a US-based organisation.
 The GRE Test 2018 is available at over 1000 test centres in more than 160 countries.
 It covers three major sections- Analytical Writing, Verbal Reasoning and Quantitative Reasoning.
 While Verbal and Quantitative Reasoning are scored on a scale of 130 – 170, analytical writing is scored on a scale of 0-6.
 In this article, candidates can know all about GRE 2018 such as dates, eligibility, registration, pattern, syllabus, fee structure and result.

 GRE Fast Facts